abilian/lab.abilian.com/docs/Tech/Python/CLI/CLI in Python.md

 1. **docopt**: docopt is another Python package that provides a way to define a CLI by describing it in a docstring.
 It automatically generates the parser and makes it easy to define complex command-line interfaces.

-## Other frameworks
+### Other frameworks

 - Tyro: https://brentyi.github.io/tyro/ Uses type annotations in functions or dataclasses.

-## Console utilities

-- Rich (lots of - maybe to many - features)
-- Colorama
-- https://pypi.org/project/wasabi/ "wasabi: A lightweight console printing and formatting toolkit"
+- https://github.com/BrianPugh/cyclopts "Cyclopts is what you thought Typer was.
+Cyclopts's includes information from docstrings, support more complex types (even Unions and Literals!), and include proper validation support."

-## CLI best practices
+### CLI best practices

 - <https://clig.dev/>
 - <https://medium.com/jit-team/guidelines-for-creating-your-own-cli-tool-c95d4af62919>